 7 Health Benefits Of Kidney Beans (Rajma) During Pregnancy

 Most women consume kidney beans during pregnancy, especially towards the second and third trimesters.
-It is a healthy plant-based protein source rich in antioxidantsiXChemicals, man-made or natural, that may stop or postpone some forms of cell damage and amino acids, besides other important nutrients (1).
+Kidney beans, also known as Rajma, are nutrient-dense legumes that play a vital role in supporting maternal health during pregnancy.
+It is a healthy plant-based protein source rich in antioxidantsiChemicals, man-made or natural, that may stop or postpone some forms of cell damage and amino acids, besides other important nutrients (1).
 Several nutrients and compounds can also protect you and your baby from various diseases and health conditions.
 It is good to include these in your pregnancy diet in moderate amounts.
 You can prepare them in various ways, based on your preferences.

 Read on to know more about these nutritious beans, including their benefits and side effects for pregnant women.